- Course Number:

 1. Define and understand the concept of culture from a historical perspective.

-2. Compare and contrast several anthropological theories:
+2. Compare and contrast several anthropological theories and concepts such as:

 culture and personality